PolySync/polysync-core-cpp-examples/PolysyncLidarTranslator/README.md

 http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-If you do have a workspace feel free to continue with the steps below.
-First source your ROS install and then create a package in the src directory of your catkin workspace as shown below.
+If you do have a workspace, feel free to continue with the steps below.
+First source your ROS install, and then create a package in the src directory of your catkin workspace, as shown below.

 ```bash
 $ cd ~/catkin_ws/src